stuburger/go-fib/README.md

 Both backends pre-populate the fibonacci numbers to the 50th element.
 I chose that number arbitrarily and in fact this pre caching solution doesn't actually seem to give much benefit once I moved to a serverful approach.
 I've left it in there as a small optimization, however.

 The algorithm also uses a dynamic programming approach instead of a recursive approach which is much faster.

-Assumptions:

-- You're not going to hit the /previous endpoint to drive the counter into negative numbers doing so will simply return an error.

 ### Persistence